ryanamatt/wordleBot/README.md

 The visualize files are there to take the data from written to the csv file from visualize the data for the user.

 ## Misc
 The following code is free to use for whatever anyone wants.
-User takes full responsibility for using, changing, or otherwise manipulating the files.
+User takes full responsibility and uses at their own risk.